 General contractors often have to work to tight budgets and timelines in large commercial and residential construction projects.
-This means they have to ensure that all sub-contractors and manufacturers provide competitive rates while maintaining a good standard of work.
-While we are only talking about the Architectural Woodwork Institute’s Quality Certification Program for the purposes of this article, it’s quite often the case that any inspections and certifications – when they aren’t mandatory for legal or regulatory purposes – are dropped from a project in an effort to save time and money.
+This means they have to ensure that all subcontractors and manufacturers provide competitive rates while maintaining a good standard of work.
+While we are only talking about the Architectural Woodwork Institute’s Quality Certification Program (AWI-QCP) for the purposes of this article, it’s quite often the case that any inspections and certifications – when they aren’t mandatory for legal or regulatory purposes – are dropped from a project in an effort to save time and money.

 However, this can be detrimental to the project and create problems further down the line that consequently have to be rectified – so general contractors have to spend the time and money they were hoping to save anyway.

-The Architectural Woodwork Standards
+The AWI Standards

 QCP-certified architectural woodworkers often work with fine woods, creating beautiful designs using intricate cuts.
 They will have a deep knowledge of different design practices, techniques, and cuts, and will use a range of manual and powered tools to create attractive, custom or semi-custom made woodwork pieces.
 As architectural woodwork is typically part of the structure of a building, woodworkers also need to understand other trades such as plumbing and electricity specifications and locations, and specs for build elements such as framing and flooring.

-AWS Benefits for General Contractors
+Benefits of the AWI Standards for General Contractors

 - Cost: Adhering to the Standards and getting best-in-industry certification is cost-effective.
 You can get certification for your interior architectural woodwork from as little as $500, while at the same time ensuring high-quality woodwork and avoiding expensive repairs further down the line.
 The budget investment you make at the beginning of your project reaps benefits until inspection is complete and you receive certification.

 - Quality: High-quality interior woodwork is guaranteed with QCP certification.
-By having your project registered with QCP and hiring QCP certified woodworkers, you have peace of mind that your manufacturers will be reliable and committed, with a strong work ethic.
+By having your project registered with QCP and hiring QCP-certified woodworkers, you have peace of mind that your manufacturers will be reliable and committed, with a strong work ethic.
 They will meet woodwork best practices, and ensure that your project is a success.

 - Effective change management: QCP is there as the support you need if something in the interior woodwork aspect of your project needs to be changed or you have a problem that needs to be resolved.
 You will receive advice and guidance on how to make any changes with the knowledge and expertise of QCP inspectors.